elibracha/openapi-diff-ignore/README.md

 <a name="pathItemPatch"></a>patch | [Operation Object](#operationObject) | A definition of a PATCH operation on this path.
 <a name="pathItemTrace"></a>trace | [Operation Object](#operationObject) | A definition of a TRACE operation on this path.

-This object MAY be extended with [Specification Extensions](#specificationExtensions).

 ##### Path Item Object Example